babel/babel/packages/babel-plugin-transform-runtime/README.md

 > Externalise references to helpers and built-ins, automatically polyfilling your code without polluting globals.
 (This plugin is recommended in a library/tool)

-NOTE: Instance methods such as `"foobar".includes("foo")` will not work since that would require modification of existing built-ins (Use [`babel-polyfill`](http://babeljs.io/docs/usage/polyfill) for that).
+NOTE: Instance methods such as `"foobar".includes("foo")` will not work since that would require modification of existing built-ins (Use [`@babel/polyfill`](http://babeljs.io/docs/usage/polyfill) for that).

 ## Why?

 Babel uses very small helpers for common functions such as `_extend`.
 By default this will be added to every file that requires it.
 This duplication is sometimes unnecessary, especially when your application is spread out over multiple files.

-This is where the `transform-runtime` plugin comes in: all of the helpers will reference the module `babel-runtime` to avoid duplication across your compiled output.
+This is where the `transform-runtime` plugin comes in: all of the helpers will reference the module `@babel/runtime` to avoid duplication across your compiled output.
 The runtime will be compiled into your build.

 Another purpose of this transformer is to create a sandboxed environment for your code.
-If you use [babel-polyfill](http://babeljs.io/docs/usage/polyfill/) and the built-ins it provides such as `Promise`, `Set` and `Map`, those will pollute the global scope.
+If you use [@babel/polyfill](http://babeljs.io/docs/usage/polyfill/) and the built-ins it provides such as `Promise`, `Set` and `Map`, those will pollute the global scope.
 While this might be ok for an app or a command line tool, it becomes a problem if your code is a library which you intend to publish for others to use or if you can't exactly control the environment in which your code will run.

 The transformer will alias these built-ins to `core-js` so you can use them seamlessly without having to require the polyfill.